-Child abusers 'found at under-18 events'
+Child abusers targeted under-18 events

-Telford child abuse perpetrators 'dispersed' from under-18s events
+Telford child abuse perpetrators targeted under-18s events

-Child sexual exploitation (CSE) "perpetrators" were "disrupted and dispersed" by police after they were spotted at nightclub events aimed at under-18s, a report said.
+Child sexual exploitation (CSE) "perpetrators" targeted nightclub events for under-18s, a report said.

-The events, held at The Buttermarket, Shrewsbury, were attended by "perpetrators from Telford", according to a study by Shropshire Council.
+The Shropshire Council study says people from Telford have been found targeting events at The Buttermarket, Shrewsbury.

+Owners of the venue have insisted no over-18s are allowed into the venue on nights under-18 events are held.

 An independent inquiry into CSE in Telford is to be held after claims the town has endured a persistent problem.

-Midlands Live: Stoke-on-Trent among cities with lowest wages; Most polluted towns and cities named
+"We work very closely with the police and all of the other agencies to ensure that safety is of particular importance."

+- Midlands Live: Zara denies Crohn's woman toilet access; Valet parked airport car 'filled with rubbish'

-Shropshire Council's report has been published ahead of a council meeting due to discuss CSE next week.
+The authority's report has been published ahead of a council meeting due to discuss CSE next week.

 It said: "Several high profile operations within the evening night time economy have taken place to prevent CSE in Shrewsbury.